smasongarrison/syllabi/MegaSyllabus.md

 + Be sure to pay close attention to deadlines.
 + If an assignment is not submitted by the deadline (i.e., is late), the student must email the instructor and provide a new deadline, ask for an alternative, or explain concerns *within 36 hours* of the missed deadline.
-+ Ideally, you will have communicated with me in advance of the deadline, but on occasion life happens.
++ Ideally, you will have communicated with me before the deadline, but sometimes life happens.
-+ As long as you've communicated *within 36 hours*, I will do my best to work with you to come up with a new deadline or modification, so that you can earn full credit. + Any modifiation or change of deadline must be confirmed in writing.
++ As long as you have communicated *within 36 hours*, I will do my best to work with you to come up with a new deadline or modification, so that you can earn full credit. + Any modification or change of deadline must be confirmed in writing.
 And must be done for each modification.
 + This late policy does not apply to exams, tests, or quizzes.

-If contact is not made *within 36 hours* of the missed deadline, the missing assignment will receive a 0 and can not be made up.
+If contact is not made *within 36 hours* of the missed deadline, the missing assignment will receive a 0 and cannot be made up.

 Alternative deadlines will be within one week of the original deadline.